HankB/ESP8266-BME280-Publish/README.md

 ## Status

 Not ready for production - too many problems.
 Please see issue #1.
+Now some problems resolved.

-Publish timestamp, uptime and temperature.
+Publish timestamp, uptime and temperature, humidity and pressure using a format compatible with (private) HomeAssistant setup.

 ## Toolchain